oddguan/Audio-Visual-Video-Caption/README.md

 ## TODO
-- Create a score benchmark for all of my implementations.
+- Create a score benchmark for all of my implementations (still ongoing for more implementations).
-- To make sure the validation and the evaluation part works properly, after I have a spare gpu to test.
 - If time permitted, I will come up with a CNN architecture to extract the audio feature and compare the result, or use the vggish model instead of a lstm extracting MFCCs.
 - Utilize the dataset from Marc and Justin.
 - Comment the whole project.